 - You can request a credit freeze for a minimal fee, which prevents new creditors from having access to your credit reports.
 This also means you must unfreeze them every time you need credit-related services.

 - There is no fee or penalty for disputing incorrect items.

 - Disputes are not reported in your credit history.

 - Information that is removed is based on the date of a missed payment or when the account was closed.

-Negative items drop off your credit report after 7 to 10 years and become less relevant over time.
-This period of time is a chance to improve your credit score and make better financial decisions in the future:
+Once you have dealt with the credit repair process, this is a chance to improve your credit score and make better financial decisions in the future: